gojira69/Bias-Analysis-in-LLMs/Legal Bias/legalBias_todoList.md

 * Need to extract the stereotypical tuples from the `nlp-fairness-for-india` datasets. ----> `Done`

-* Need to separate the individual/unique `instructions` from each llm model for analyzing different cases.
+* Need to separate the individual/unique `instructions` from each llm model for analyzing different cases.   ---> done

-* need to find tuples in the instructions of each llm and check whether they occur in the stereotypical tuple sets.

-* no need of models, since analysis of prompts and responses needs to be done
+* no need of models, since analysis of prompts and responses needs to be done ---> done

-* analysis is very dry for this
+* analysis is very dry for this ---> done

 * better to serach for the stereotypical nature in these responses

-* assign stereotypical nature of an llm by calcualting how many common tuples are there with the human-annotaetd set of stereotypes.
-This would definitely change from model to model.

-* generate the stereotypical tuples from the llms and compare them with the human-annotated tuples from the research paper.
+* plot graphs of incorrect predictions/conflicts ---> done

 # End Goal
 * Your task is to analyze the prompts and true verdicts given and find patterns